-Fluoroscopy: an imaging technique commonly used by physicians to obtain real-time moving x-ray images of the internal structures of a patient through the use of a radiological instrument termed a fluoroscope.

-Foley catheter: a flexible tube that is passed through the urethra and into the bladder.

-Foramen magnum: a large hole in the base of the skull.
+TERM DEFINITION Fluoroscopy An imaging technique commonly used by physicians to obtain real-time moving x-ray images of the internal structures of a patient through the use of a radiological instrument termed a fluoroscope.
+Foley catheter A flexible tube that is passed through the urethra and into the bladder.
+Foramen magnum A large hole in the base of the skull.
 It is the point at which the brainstem merges into the upper part of the spinal cord.

-Fractional excretion rate: This is calculated as the proportion of sodium passing through the kidney that is actually filtered into the urine.
+Fractional excretion rate A rate calculated as the proportion of sodium passing through the kidney that is actually filtered into the urine.
 It is worked out from the results of measuring blood and urinary sodium and applying a formula.
 It is useful in evaluating acute kidney failure to discover if a reduced blood circulation might be responsible and it also provides information on the ability of renal tubules to reabsorb water filtered into them from the blood.

-Free Radicals: where radicals are atoms, molecules, or ions with unpaired electrons or an open shell configuration, free radicals may have positive, negative, or zero charge.
+Free radicals Where radicals are atoms, molecules, or ions with unpaired electrons or an open shell configuration, free radicals may have positive, negative, or zero charge.
 With some exceptions, the unpaired electrons cause radicals to be highly chemically reactive.

-Free water: this is a term used to describe the theoretical proportion of water in blood or urine which can be recognised or calculated as containing no dissolved solutes.
+Free water The theoretical proportion of water in blood or urine which can be recognised or calculated as containing no dissolved solutes.
 Thus, the kidney produces urine which can be thought of as a mixture of water containing dissolved salts (solute) and 'pure' water.
 Similarly if one receives an intravenous infusion which contains water, glucose and salt it is possible to calculate what proportion of it will be recognised by the kidney as being water only.
 The amount of 'free water' in the blood is normally very closely controlled, mainly by various hormones that affect kidney function.
 If a person's blood contains an excess of free water, a normal kidney will excrete it as urine; if they have a deficiency of free water, perhaps through dehydration, a healthy person will produce antidiuretic hormone which cuts down the amount of free water lost in the urine.
-Frontal white matter: the brain and spinal cord (central nervous system) contain cells (termed 'grey matter') and nerve fibres ('white matter').
-Thus the term means nerve fibres within the frontal lobe of the brain.

-Full blood picture: blood consists of plasma, which contains proteins such as albumin and solutes such as electrolytes.
+Frontal white matter The nerve fibres within the frontal lobe of the brain.
+Full blood picture A laboratory blood test to determine the proportions of all the components of blood.
+Blood consists of plasma, which contains proteins such as albumin and solutes such as electrolytes.
 Blood also contains red cells carrying oxygen and carbon dioxide, white cells responsible for combating infection (e.g. by producing antibodies to bacteria) and platelets, involved in the clotting system.
-A sample of blood can be tested by the laboratory to determine the proportions of all these components - a full blood count or picture.
+Fundoplication The suture of the fundus of the stomach completely or partially around the gastroesophageal junction to treat